 Michelangelo’s Moses

 Five minutes away from the Colosseum is the historic church of San Pietro in Vincoli.
-Here in this church, you may see the antique chains that, according to mythology, were used to imprison Saint Peter.
+In this church, you can see the antique chains that, according to mythology, imprisoned Saint Peter.
 The church is notable for more than just this, though.

-The Statue of Moses, another masterwork by Michelangelo, may be found right next to the altar.
+You can find the Statue of Moses, another masterwork by Michelangelo, right next to the altar.
 Between 1513 and 1515, Michelangelo created this magnificent statue for Pope Julius the Second’s tomb.

-We highly recommend that you check out this masterpiece, as it is underappreciated by sightseers yet is, once again, free.
+We highly recommend you check out this masterpiece, as sightseers underappreciate it, yet it is free.

 Conclusion